 Based on your job board software setting.

 Spidering / posting sessions can be scheduled on hourly, daily or weekly basis.
-On specific week days and certain time of the day.
+On specific weekdays and a certain time of the day.
 Also real-time updates are possible to reduce job distribution lag.

 Examples of source sites that are hard or impossible to configure initially: